TheDemonOn/AutoJack/README.md

 ## Autojack

-Autojack is my attempt to create a blackjack game that can be played automatically!
+Built using React.js, Autojack is a blackjack game that can be played manually or automatically.
+I used this project to learn React with functional components, React Hooks, and how to partition code for readability.
+Autojack also makes use of an animation library: Framer Motion.
+Autojack also has multiple themes to choose from.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.